de86/personal-site/src/pages/solid-principles/index.md

 ## The Liskov Substitution principle

+### tldr;

+A parent classes behaviour (return values/side effects) must not be changed in a child class.
+This allows any functions that call methods or properties from the parent class to accept any object that is a child class of that parent class.
+If  we are overriding methods to throw errors, stub them or completely alter their behaviour then a different inheritance structure should be considered.

 > If for each object o(x) of type S there is an object o(y) of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o(x) is substituted for o(y) then S is a subtype of T

 Errr...
 What?